 - Dependency and Neglect System Reform Program

-DANSR is supported by a brand-new initiative, the U.S. Office of Juvenile Justice and Delinquency Prevention's Statewide System Reform Program (SSRP).
-Colorado Department of Human Services Office of Behavioral Health and Office of Children, Youth and Families Division of Child Welfare and the Colorado Judicial Department were jointly-awarded the funding for this project in October 2014.
+DANSR is supported by the U.S. Office of Juvenile Justice and Delinquency Prevention's Statewide System Reform Program (SSRP).
+Several CDHS offices and the Colorado Judicial Department were jointly awarded the funding for this project in October 2014.
 Colorado's goal is to infuse or integrate effective family drug court practices into dependency and neglect cases across the state.

 Jenna Quigley, LMFT